Setting up your course layout

 Moving, Hiding, and Deleting Sections

-With editing turned on, it is possible to rearrange sections and content by dragging and dropping them.
-By way of the edit menu to the right of each section or item (ellipses, three vertical dots) you can choose to hide the item(s) from students, duplicate or delete them.
+With Edit mode turned on, it is possible to rearrange sections and content by dragging and dropping them.
+By way of the edit menu to the right of each section or item, you can choose to hide the item(s) from students, duplicate, move, or delete them.

 Was this article helpful?